hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/agent_token.html.markdown

 # tfe_agent_token

 Each agent pool has its own set of tokens which are not shared across pools.
-These tokens allow agents to communicate securely with Terraform Cloud.
+These tokens allow agents to communicate securely with HCP Terraform.

 ## Example Usage